gluonhq/gluon-samples/javaee-motd/README.md

 Open the [Gluon Dashboard](https://gluon.io) in your browser and sign in using the Gluon account credentials provided above.
 Go to the Credentials link, and under the Client tab you will find a pair of key/secret tokens.
 Download the file `gluoncloudlink_config.json` and store it in the `client` project under the `src/main/resources/` folder.

 Also from the Credentials link, Server tab, you'll find the `Server Key` that is required below.

 ### Running the server application locally

-Update the `gluon.cloudlink.serverKey` spring application property with the `Server Key` of your Gluon CloudLink application and start the server:
+Update the `GLUON_SERVER_KEY` variable in the `GluonService` class with the `Server Key` of your Gluon CloudLink application and start the server:

-./gradlew :server:bootRun
+./gradlew :server:run

-You can now navigate with a browser to http://localhost:8080
+You can now navigate with a browser to http://localhost:8080/motd-server

 #### Run the mobile application